'Anyone can get it,' Trump supporters shocked at diagnosis, unwavering in support | Politics

 More than 7.2 million infections have been reported in the United States since the pandemic began seven months ago.
 Lukasko was running the party’s offices on Friday without a mask, handing out signs for Trump and local Republican candidates.

 "This might be a nice little break for him," she said.
 The reactions reflected a longstanding pattern - Americans are largely settled in their views on Trump.
-A Reuters/Ipsos poll published on Thursday showed that Biden holds a 9 point lead over Trump heading into the November election, the same margin in six of the last seven national polls, a period of time that has seen the death of Supreme Court Justice Ruth Bader Ginsburg and Tuesday night's chaotic debate.
+A Reuters/Ipsos poll published on Thursday showed Biden holds a 9-point lead over Trump, the same margin in six of the last seven national polls, a period of time that has seen the death of Supreme Court Justice Ruth Bader Ginsburg and Tuesday night's chaotic debate.

 ALSO READ